Are arthropods just creepy and scary?

 Explore More I

 - Why do scientists study the movement of arthropods?

 - What arthropod characteristic(s) have been integrated into the robot, Ariel?

 - What benefits may we see from robots like Ariel?

 - What is one of the biggest obstacles to raising lobsters?

-- What is done with the juvenile lobsters?
+- What is done with the fourth stage juvenile lobsters?
+Why?

-- Name an example of an arthropod used as a food source for humans.
+- Name three examples of an arthropod used as a food source for humans.

 - Describe one important role that arthropods play in the ecosystem.

 - What is one human use of material produced by an arthropod.